-The results is shown in Fig. 6, and key observations from this simulation are three-fold.
+The results is shown in Fig.6, and key observations from this simulation are three-fold.
 (1) The SMC runtime is larger than SaTScan runtime and such effect becomes more evident as we have more users and finer grids.
 (2) The SaTScan runtime is only dependent on the granularity of spatial grids, but irrelevant to the number of users.
 (3) HC's runtime is much larger than PHO's.
-For our first observation, the incurred overhead due to the SMC protocol is acceptable (in minute-scale) considering that a city-level disease monitoring system may only collect data in hourly or daily basis.
-For the second observation, this is due to the nature of Kulldorff scan statistic which analyzes spatial clusters while inary work [1] thus are omitted here.
-Authorized licensed use limited to: University of Science & Technology of China.
-Downloaded on August 25,2023 at 16:13:31 UTC from IEEE Xplore.
-Restrictions apply.
+For our first observation, the incurred overhead due to the SMC protocol is acceptable (in minute-scale) considering that a citylevel disease monitoring system may only collect data in hourly or daily basis.
+For the second observation, this is due to the nature of Kulldorff scan statistic which analyzes spatial clusters while the disease and user counts are normalized according to Eq.1.
+For the third observation, the reason is that PHO only runs arithmetic modular exponentiation/multiplication while HC computes both Paillier's encryption and decryption functions.